 Oggetto:

 Prerequisiti

-Some knowledge of the basic notions and aythors of analytic philosophy of language is recommended.
+Some knowledge of analytic philosophy of language and Chinese philosophy will be helpful.

+Oggetto: